 REMEMBER: When screw-fixing, it is important that you check the area is free from pipes and cables to avoid damage to your property.

 Your choice of finish will depend on the material you opted for, so this step could include glossing, staining or painting.

 If you have chosen a foil-wrapped moulding, this product comes fully furnished and doesn’t require any decoration.

-If you have wooden, veneered or primed products, follow the manufacturer’s instructions to guarantee a professional finish.
+If you have selected a wooden, veneered or primed skirting board, follow the manufacturer’s instructions to guarantee a professional finish.
 Generally, primed products will only need a light sand, undercoat and gloss finish, whereas veneered products should be treated like timber.
 We wouldn’t recommend water-based stains or finishes; it’s better to use wax, Danish oil or acrylic lacquer.

 Please note that varnishing or lacquering veneered skirting boards may darken the colour.
-As they’re a natural product, some colour variations may occur in the lengths.
+Also, as they’re a natural product, some colour variations may occur in the lengths.

-For help applying finishes to The Skirting Board Shop’s products, take a look at our helpful decorating instructions.
+For help applying finishes to any of The Skirting Board Shop’s products, take a look at our helpful decorating instructions.

-For more information or advice on choosing the appropriate skirting board for your home and fitting it correctly, contact our team on firstname.lastname@example.org or call us on 0800 048 0786.
+If you require more information or advice on how to choose the appropriate skirting board for your home or how to fit a skirting board correctly, please get in contact our team by emailing email@example.com or calling 0800 048 0786.